Easy Access, Greater Health

 How: Register online, by mail or by calling 603-628-7787.
 The fee is $85 and is payable prior to being assigned to a seminar.
 Individuals receiving some form of public assistance may be eligible for a reduced rate.
 To determine eligibility, please call registration line.

-Group Counseling.
-Our team offers a 6-session group program, in conjunction with the New England Weight Management Institute.
+Behavioral Health Groups.
+In conjunction with the New England Weight Management Institute, our team offers two options for multi-week group programs.
 Sessions are held at Catholic Medical Center.

-- Lifestyle Changes: This group program addresses common issues facing those who are preparing for surgery, as well as the behavioral changes needed to succeed once the surgery is complete.
+- Lifestyle Changes: This six session group program addresses common issues facing those who are preparing for surgery, as well as the behavioral changes needed to succeed post-surgery.